quicwg/multipath/draft-lmbdhk-quic-multipath.md

 # Error Codes {#error-codes}
 Multi-path QUIC transport error codes are 62-bit unsigned integers following {{QUIC-TRANSPORT}}.

-This section lists the defined Multi-path QUIC transport error codes that can be used in a CONNECTION_CLOSE frame with a type of 0x1c.
+This section lists the defined multipath QUIC transport error codes that can be used in a CONNECTION_CLOSE frame with a type of 0x1c.
 These errors apply to the entire connection.

 MP_PROTOCOL_VIOLATION (experiments use 0xba01): An endpoint detected an error with protocol compliance